tsoliangwu0130/ptt-search/README.md

 Options:
-  -h, --help         show this help message and exit -b <board name>    search posts in a board (required) -c <category>      search posts in a certain category -k <keyword>       search posts with keyword
-  -n <rsult amount>  search how many posts
+  -h, --help         show this help message and exit -b <board name>    search posts in a board (required) -k <keywords>      search posts with keywords (separate keywords with space) -n <rsult amount>  search how many posts
   -z <push amount>   search posts with push more than an amount
 ```